History of Delta Air Lines in Timeline

 Delta Air Lines

-March 2, 1925: Huff Daland Dusters, Inc. founded
+March 2, 1925: Huff Daland Dusters, Inc. founded in Macon, Georgia

-December 3, 1928: Delta Air Service Incorporated
+December 3, 1928: Delta Air Service incorporated

 On December 3, 1928, Delta Air Service was incorporated and named after the Mississippi Delta region.

-June 17, 1929: Passenger operations begin
+June 17, 1929: Passenger operations began

 June 1930: Service extended east to Atlanta and west to Fort Worth, Texas

-By June 1930, Delta's passenger service had extended east to Atlanta and west to Fort Worth, Texas.
+In June 1930, Delta's passenger service had extended east to Atlanta and west to Fort Worth, Texas.

 October 1930: Passenger service ceased